SAP-samples/btp-event-mesh-connectivity-bridge/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/btp-event-mesh-connectivity-bridge)](https://api.reuse.software/info/github.com/SAP-samples/btp-event-mesh-connectivity-bridge)

-# Integrate Events Between SAP and Microsoft using SAP Event Mesh - Connectivity Bridge Service
+# Integrate Events Between SAP and Microsoft using SAP Event Mesh Connectivity Bridge Service

 ## Description

-SAP Event Mesh is a fully-managed cloud service for enabling applications, integrations and extensions to communication asynchronously through events.
+SAP Event Mesh Connectivity Bridge Service is a fully-managed cloud service for enabling applications, integrations and extensions to communication asynchronously through events.
 Events are significatnt changes in state(for example, Purchase Requisition  updated in SAP S/4HANA).

 SAP Event Mesh Connectivity Bridge service's integration with Azure Event Grid enables SAP World to send events to Microsoft Azure.
-In this tutorial, you will be using the Beta version of SAP Event Mesh - Connectivity Bridge service which enables direct connection between SAP BTP Event Mesh to Azure Event Grid.
+In this tutorial, you will be using the Beta version of SAP Event Mesh Connectivity Bridge service which enables direct connection between SAP BTP Event Mesh to Azure Event Grid.
 You can develop event driven integrations and applications using this service.

- **Note:** Currently you will be using Beta version, soon it will be avaiable in Global account as SAP Integration Suite's component.
+ **Note:** Currently you will be using beta version, soon it will be available in global account as a service SAP Integration Suite.

 ## Table of Contents
 [Scenario](#scenario)\